jordynesp/Shelter-System/README.md

     - a way to add a report/new info about a customer (which room they are in, check in/out, etc.)

 - create a one-page js server side with minimal functionality for staff:
-    - a get method for adding new staff
-    - a get method for adding new customers
     - a get method for changing staff
     - a get method for changing customers
     - a get method for deleting staff